Facial recognition cameras in UK shops triggered a record 500,000 repeat offender alerts in 2025.

 The surge in retail crime has been driven by various factors, such as the cost of living crisis, organised crime groups and a lack of police response to incidents.

-As such, retailers are increasingly taking matters into their own hands with the roll out of body-cameras and fortified kiosks – even going as far as to install facial recognition and “checkout VAR” in its stores.
+As such, retailers are increasingly taking matters into their own hands with the roll out of body-cameras and fortified kiosks – even going as far as to install facial recognition and “checkout VAR” in their stores.

 Lidl followed Tesco in installing overhead cameras at its self-checkouts in two of its London supermarkets, which plays back a live-action recording of missed scans before allowing shoppers to pay.